ffund/compe-design-project/lab4/parallel.md

 * calls `lcd_init` to initialize the display
 * makes several calls to `lcd_char` to send your net ID (e.g. xx123) to the display

 Take a photo of the display while your net ID appears on it.
-(Make sure the numbered sticker on your breadboard appears in the photo.)
 Upload this photo, and your final `lcd-send.py`.
 (Note: for full credit, your code should be clean, organized, and well documented.)

 ---